The Son as Bridegroom

 Hosea 2:19—20 — “I will betroth you to Me forever.”
 After Israel’s unfaithfulness, Yahuah promises a renewed betrothal.
 He is the one who initiates the covenant renewal.
 The betrothing party is the Father.

 Jeremiah 3:8 — Yahuah gives faithless Israel (the northern kingdom) a certificate of divorce.
 The Husband exercises legal judgment against the unfaithful wife.
-This is the tension text that the rest of this study resolves.
+This is the tension text that the rest of the paper will resolve.

 Ezekiel 16:8 — “I entered into a covenant with you and you became Mine.”
 Yahuah describes the covenant as spreading a garment over His bride and making a marriage vow.
 The language is unmistakably marital, and the initiating party is Yahuah Himself.